awsdocs/iam-user-guide/doc_source/troubleshoot_roles.md

 You cannot delete or edit the permissions for a [service\-linked role](id_roles_terms-and-concepts.md#iam-term-service-linked-role) in IAM\.
 These roles include predefined trusts and permissions that are required by the service in order to perform actions on your behalf\.
 You can use the IAM console, AWS CLI, or API to edit only the description of a service\-linked role\.
 You can view the service\-linked roles in your account by going to the IAM **Roles** page in the console\.
 Service\-linked roles appear with **\(Service\-linked role\)** in the **Trusted entities** column of the table\.
 A banner on the role's **Summary** page also indicates that the role is a service\-linked role\.
 You can manage and delete these roles only through the linked service, if that service supports the action\.
 Be careful when modifying or deleting a service\-linked role because doing so could remove permissions that the service needs to access AWS resources\.

 For information about which services support service\-linked roles, see [AWS Services That Work with IAM](reference_aws-services-that-work-with-iam.md) and look for the services that have **Yes **in the **Service\-Linked Role** column\.

+## Why Can't I Assume a Role with a 12\-hour Session? \(AWS CLI, AWS API\)<a name="troubleshoot_roles_cant-set-session"></a>

+When you use the AWS STS `AssumeRole*` API or `assume-role*` CLI operations to assume a role, you can specify a value for the `DurationSeconds` parameter\.
+You can specify a value from 900 seconds \(15 minutes\) up to the **Maximum CLI/API session duration** setting for the role\.
+If you specify a value higher than this setting, the operation fails\.
+This setting can have a maximum value of 12 hours\.
+For example, if you specify a session duration of 12 hours, but your administrator set the maximum session duration to 6 hours, your operation fails\.
+To learn how to view the maximum value for your role, see [View the Maximum Session Duration Setting for a Role](id_roles_use.md#id_roles_use_view-role-max-session)\.

+If you use [*role chaining*](id_roles_terms-and-concepts.md#iam-term-role-chaining) \(using a role to assume a second role\), your session is limited to a maximum of one hour\.
+If you then use the `DurationSeconds` parameter to provide a value greater than one hour, the operation fails\.